cchanging/asterinas/docs/src/kernel/intel_tdx.md

 that can be exploited through memory safety vulnerabilities, known as Iago attacks.

-Asterinas offers greater memory safety than Linux, particularly against Iago attacks.
+Astros offers greater memory safety than Linux, particularly against Iago attacks.
-Thanks to its framekernel architecture, the memory safety of Asterinas relies solely on the Asterinas Framework, excluding the safe device drivers built on top of the Asterinas Framework that may handle untrusted inputs from the host.
+Thanks to its framekernel architecture, the memory safety of Astros relies solely on the Astros Framework, excluding the safe device drivers built on top of the Astros Framework that may handle untrusted inputs from the host.
 For more information, see [our talk on OC3'24](https://www.youtube.com/watch?v=3AQ5lpXujGo).